top501/medic-transport/README.md

 medic-transport
 ===============

 An SMS transport layer, for use with Medic Mobile's Linux-based operating system and web applications.

+See the [tests](tests) for example usage.

 SMSSync setup
 ===============